HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/main-parameters.md

 - Set `chromosomes` to represent the list of chromosome to be included in the analysis.
 You can use a comma-separated list of chromosome numbers, a range like `1-22` or a mix like `1,4,11-18`.

+- You can eventually restrict the analysis to a specific genomic range, or a specific list of SNP IDs or gene IDs using the `regenie_range`, `regenie_extract_snps` and `regenie_extract_genes` options.
+Keep in mind that in this case you must ensure that the provided SNPs/genes/region are present in the genotype dataset you provided as input and in the specified chromosomes.
+Otherwise, the pipeline will fail due to SNPs remaining for step2 analysis.

 - Set `genotypes_build` to the build of your genotype data, either hg19 or hg38.

 - Set `step2_gwas_chunk_size` and `step2_rarevar_chunk_size` according to the size of your dataset.
 These control how the dataset is split for step2 analysis.
 Teh default values usually work fine, but you can increase/decrease them if you have very large or small datasets.
 Keep in mind that a small chunk size may result in a very large amount of parallel jobs.
 By default the pipeline job submission rate is limited to 200 concurrent jobs.
 The total number of jobs will be *N_SNPs/gwas_chunk_size* for GWAS and *N_genes/rare_chunk_size* for rare variant analysis.